scaliaven/RL4VLM/gym-junqi/docs/installation.rst

 .. code-block:: sh

-   pip install gym-xiangqi
+   pip install gym-junqi

 Installing from Source
 ----------------------
 To install from the source,

-1. First download the latest release from our `repository <https://github.com/tanliyon/gym-xiangqi>`_.
+1. First download the latest release from our `repository <https://github.com/tanliyon/gym-junqi>`_.
 2. Extract the files using `unzip` or `tar`

 .. code-block:: sh

-   unzip gym-xiangqi-x.x.x.zip
+   unzip gym-junqi-x.x.x.zip

 .. code-block:: sh

-   tar -xf gym-xiangqi-x.x.x.zip
+   tar -xf gym-junqi-x.x.x.zip

 3. Change directory to project root:

 .. code-block:: sh

-   cd gym-xiangqi
+   cd gym-junqi

 4. Build and install: